4. Runtime SDK & Extensions

 moveit_studio::behaviors::registerBehavior<MyAddTwoIntsServiceClient>(factory, "MyServiceClient", shared_resources);

-Click for the full register_behaviors.cpp
+Click to reference the full register_behaviors.cpp

 #include <behaviortree_cpp/bt_factory.h>